-- Faster Wireless Networking Faster data transfers mean increased productivity.
-With the DWL-G510 in your desktop PC, you will have the flexibility of wireless networking speeds that save you time and money. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the DWL-G510 can connect with existing 802.11b-or 802.11g- compliant routers, access points and cards.
-That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - 32-bit PCI Performance/Plug & Play Connectivity The DWL-G510 is a powerful 32-bit PCI adapter that installs quickly and easily into desktop PCs, and when used with other D-Link Air Plus® G products will automatically connect to the network out of the box. - User-friendly configuration and diagnostic utilities.
+- Faster Wireless Networking with speeds up to 108Mbps in Turbo mode Faster data transfers mean increased productivity.
+With the DWL-AG530 in your PC, you will have the flexibility of wireless networking speeds that save you time and money. - Compatible with 802.11a, 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11a, 802.11b and 802.11g standards, the DWL-AG530 can connect with existing 802.11b, 802.11g- or 802.11a- compliant routers, access points and cards.
+That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with 802.1X and WPA -With the DWL-AG530 in your desktop PC you can securely connect to a wireless network using 802.1x for wireless authentication, as well as WPA (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - Versatility The DWL-AG530 is fully compatible with IEEE 802.11a and 802.11b standards, making it interoperable with 802.11a and 802.11b wireless routers and access points in your office, home or at public wireless hotspots. - 32-bit PCI Performance/Plug & Play Connectivity -The DWL-AG530 is a powerful 32-bit PCI adapter that installs quickly and easily into desktop PCs, and when used with other D-Link Air Premier AGTMproducts will automatically connect to the network out of the box.